From Observation to Action: Latent Action-based Primitive Segmentation for VLA Pre-training in Industrial Settings: Related Work

 \textbf{Generalist Robot Policies.} The development of generalist robot policies is based on Vision-Language-Action (VLA) models~\cite{brohan2022rt, zitkovich2023rt, kim2024openvla}, which are large-scale foundation models trained on web-scale data combined with action modalities for robot control.
 Notable examples include GR00T~\cite{bjorck2025gr00t} and AgiBot GO-1~\cite{bu2025agibot}, both of which have recently made significant advances.
 To ensure that these models generalize over various tasks, they must be trained on huge amounts of heterogeneous data~\cite{o2024open, grauman2022ego4d}.
 However, this approach encounters a significant bottleneck since it requires a large dataset of \textit{pre-segmented, action-labeled} video clips, which are usually obtained through expensive teleoperation~\cite{khazatsky2024droid, bu2025agibot}.

 \textbf{Latent Action Representation from Video Data.} A key strategy to overcome the labeled data bottleneck is to learn action priors from video data by leveraging \emph{latent action representations}, an abstract, embodiment-agnostic space for modeling behaviors~\cite{collins2025amplify}.
 Early pioneering works including LAPO and LAPA have demonstrated the effectiveness of latent action learning~\cite{schmidt2023learning,ye2024latent}.
 Nevertheless, both approaches depend on pixel-level objectives, including next-frame prediction for simple game actions in LAPO and VQ-VAE-based reconstruction in LAPA.
 This can lead to capturing action-irrelevant background noise and may provide limited descriptive capacity.
-Importantly, these successful techniques typically assume access to curated short video clips (e.g., Ego4D\cite{grauman2022ego4d}), and do not address the upstream challenge of discovering and segmenting action primitives from continuous video streams\cite{bjorck2025gr00t, bu2025agibot}.
+Importantly, these successful techniques typically assume access to curated short video clips (e.g., Ego4D~\cite{grauman2022ego4d}), and do not address the upstream challenge of discovering and segmenting action primitives from continuous video streams~\cite{bjorck2025gr00t, bu2025agibot}.
 Our work is unique in that it capitalizes on the utility of latent action representations while re-purposing them for identifying temporal boundaries of action primitives themselves.
 As described in the latter sections, this is carried out by utilizing keypoint-based dynamics~\cite{karaev2025cotracker3} with a motion tokenizer~\cite{collins2025amplify}.
+Similarly, the recent Magma foundation model~\cite{yang2025magma} leverages keypoint tracking (Trace-of-Mark) to extract motion trajectories for large-scale video data curation.
+However, while Magma utilizes these physical traces as surrogate action supervisions on pre-segmented clips, our pipeline distinctively projects motion dynamics into a latent space to automatically discover and segment the semantic boundaries of action primitives from unsegmented continuous streams.